How to Control Grubs in the Landscape

 Grub control treatment

 Treatment is necessary for grub control; they do not go away on their own.
 It is also necessary to treat for several years; if you had grubs last year, treat this year also.
-Although many products indicate that they treat for a full year, multiple applications (at least 2 per year) should be applied for best results.
+Although many products indicate that they treat for a full year, multiple applications (at least 2 per year; one in late spring and one during fall) should be applied for best results.
 We carry a granular product called Bayer Complete Insect Killer and a liquid grub control called Hi-Yield Systemic Insect Spray.
 These control methods also treat for other lawn pests ticks and fleas.
 As with any chemical control, read labels carefully and follow application directions.